Plasma display: 2000s

 Screen sizes have increased since the introduction of plasma displays.
 The largest plasma video display in the world at the 2008 Consumer Electronics Show in Las Vegas, Nevada, was a 150 in unit manufactured by Matsushita Electric Industrial (Panasonic) standing 6 ft tall by 11 ft wide.

 2010s

 At the 2010 Consumer Electronics Show in Las Vegas, Panasonic introduced their 152" 2160p 3D plasma.
 In 2010, Panasonic shipped 19.1 million plasma TV panels.

 In 2010, the shipments of plasma TVs reached 18.2 million units globally.
 Since that time, shipments of plasma TVs have declined substantially.
 This decline has been attributed to the competition from liquid crystal (LCD) televisions, whose prices have fallen more rapidly than those of the plasma TVs.
 In late 2013, Panasonic announced that they would stop producing plasma TVs from March 2014 onwards.
-In 2014, LG and Samsung discontinued plasma TV production as well, effectively killing the technology, probably because of lowering demand.
+In 2014, LG and Samsung discontinued plasma TV production as well, effectively killing the technology, probably because of declining demand.